Developer Needs and Feasible Features for AI Assistants in IDEs: UNDERSTANDING DEVELOPER NEEDS

 The interviews followed a semi-structured script developed by the first two authors, reviewed by certified UX researchers at JetBrains, and piloted with four internal participants~\cite{kallio2016systematic}.
 The script included open-ended questions on AI experience, utilized tools, challenges and successes with in-IDE HAX, unmet needs, desired features, and visions for AI in coding.

-To account for differing usage patterns, we tailored the script per group.
-For Adopters, the questions focused on their ongoing use of AI tools, exploring typical tasks, workflows, challenges, and successes.
-Churners reflected on their initial adoption and further disengagement, identifying reasons for discontinuation and missed opportunities.
+All interviews were conducted remotely by one of the first two authors, lasting 71 minutes on average (range: 46-92).
+Each interview followed a common structure covering challenges, successes, needs, and future expectations, with question framing adapted to each group's AI experience while maintaining cross-group comparability.
+For Adopters, the questions focused on their ongoing use of AI tools, exploring typical workflows, challenges, and successes.
+Churners, those who have previously used AI tools but then stopped using them, reflected on their initial adoption and further disengagement, identifying reasons for it and missed opportunities.
 Non-Users were asked about their reasons for not adopting AI, any potential barriers and possible motivations that could encourage them to begin using these tools.
-This ensured group-specific depth while maintaining thematic consistency across interviews.
+This enabled group-specific depth while maintaining cross-group comparability during analysis.